Dunmore is a leading provider of vacuum metallization services and contract metalization with over 40 years of

 Vacuum Metallization for Insulation Applications

-Vacuum metallizing is primarily used to increase functionality of a substrate.
-A vacuum deposited aluminum surface is ideal for insulation, mostly because of its increased reflectance / radiant properties.
-Commercial and residential radiant barrier reflective insulation materials get their functionality from the vacuum metallization process.
-Thermal insulation systems that are used to protect spacecraft are constructed of multiple layers of polyimide films and other films that go through our film metallization process.
+Vacuum metallizing is widely used to increase the functionality of a film or fabric.
+Vacuum deposited aluminum film is an ideal material for insulation applications due to the increased reflectance / radiant properties achieved with film metallization.
+Commercial and residential radiant barrier insulation materials get their functionality from the vacuum metallization process.
+Thermal insulation systems that are used to protect spacecrafts for critical space missions are constructed with multiple layers of polyimide films and other films that go through our film metallization process.

 Vacuum Metalization Increases Barrier Properties

-Another function derived from the vacuum metallization process is increased barrier properties.
-Metallization of a plastic substrate makes in a great moisture and air barrier.
+Another function derived from the vacuum metalization process is increased barrier properties.
+Metallization of a plastic substrates makes it an ideal material to achieve improved moisture and air barrier properties.
 Applications include food & beverage packaging and medical applications.
-The vacuum metallizing process decreases the substrates light transmission making it an effective light barrier, which is critical to limit the amount of UV exposure.
+The film metallization process also decreases the substrates light transmission making it an effective light barrier, which is critical to limit the amount of UV exposure.
 Dunmore is capable of adjusting the amount of vacuum deposited aluminum on a substrate.
 This gives you greater flexibility in performance characteristics that are critical for your design.
 Some functional barrier and insulation applications include: